Over 4,000 migrants, many kids, crowded into Texas facility

 Nurse practitioners also gave psychological tests, asking children if they had suicidal thoughts.
 All shoelaces were removed to avoid harm to anyone.

 The children were then led down a green turf hall to a large intake room.
 Those 14 and older are fingerprinted and have their photo taken; younger children did not.

-Then they were taken to a second intake room where they got notices to appear for immigration court.
-Border Patrol agents asked them if they had a contact in the U.S. and allowed the child to speak with them by phone.
+They went to a second intake room where they got notices to appear for immigration court.
+Border Patrol agents asked them if they had a contact in the U.S. and allowed the child to call that person.

 Outside the facility, the roar of construction equipment could be heard along with air conditioning units.

 The Biden administration has continued expelling adults who try to cross the border under a coronavirus-related public health declaration enacted by former President Donald Trump.
 Biden also has tried to expel most families traveling together, but changes in Mexican law have forced agents to release many parents and children into the U.S.

 Biden has declined to resume the Trump-era practice of expelling unaccompanied immigrant children.
 Several hundred kids and teenagers are crossing the border daily, most fleeing violence, poverty or the effects of natural disasters in Central America.
 In some cases, parents refused entry into the U.S. have sent their children across the border alone, hoping they will be placed with relatives eventually.

 The Border Patrol is apprehending far more children daily than Health and Human Services is placing with U.S. sponsors, leading to a severe backlog in the system.
 The Border Patrol generally is not supposed to detain children for more than three days, but Health and Human Services lacks space.